-In 1901 (aged 18) the Irish Census lists Percy, his mother and a brother Alfred at 30 Dargle Rd.
-Percy is listed as a Civil Servant (Boy Copyist) in the National Education Office [33].
-Frederick and Alice are listed at 24 Dargle Rd (just six doors away), and father Michael in Balbriggan (17 miles away).
+In 1901 (aged 18), the Irish Census lists Percy, his mother and a brother Alfred at 30 Dargle Rd.
+Percy is listed as a Civil Servant (Boy Copyist) in the National Education Office.33 Frederick and Alice are listed at 24 Dargle Rd (just six doors away), and father Michael in Balbriggan (17 miles away).
 His other brother Thomas and wife Bedelia are listed in Cork.

-In Mar.
-1903 Percy was the top Irish candidate in the Civil Service exams for Assistant Clerks [37].
-Clearly he must have excelled at Classics and Maths at school.
-He passed the medical, but for unknown reasons was not appointed to a position, while others with lesser results were [35].
-In Aug.
-1903 on his 20th birthday Percy's Boy Copyist post expired, marking the end of his Civil Service career [38].
-His daily occupation from 1903 is not yet known.
+In March 1903, Percy was the top Irish candidate in the Civil Service exams for Assistant Clerks.37 Clearly, he must have excelled at Classics and Maths at school.
+He passed the medical, but for unknown reasons was not appointed to a position, whereas others